gwax/www-gwax/posts/2005/01/happy-2k5.rst

 resolutions all the time and I don't have any particular ones that I feel like implementing for the specific purpose of the new year.

-I spent last evening attending a party at the appartment of a friend of mine.
+I spent last evening attending a party at the apartment of a friend of mine.
 The party was ok and I got to meet some new people and see old ones that I had not seen in quite a long time.
 I got to spend New Year's Eve with some of the people that I wanted to spend it with and that's